ThomasClemons/ai-case-study/README.md

 ### Company Technologies and Investment

 **Company Commitment to AI**
 > Artificial intelligence (AI) is an extraordinary and groundbreaking technology.
 AI and the raw material that feeds it, data, will be critical to our company’s future success — the importance of implementing new technologies simply cannot be overstated.
-[Jamie Dimon, JPMorgan Chase Chariman and CEO](https://reports.jpmorganchase.com/investor-relations/2022/ar-ceo-letters.htm# "JPMorgan Chase 2022 Annual Report CEO Letter")
+[Jamie Dimon, JPMorgan Chase Chairman and CEO](https://reports.jpmorganchase.com/investor-relations/2022/ar-ceo-letters.htm# "JPMorgan Chase 2022 Annual Report CEO Letter")

 > We have made tremendous progress building what we believe is a competitive advantage for JPMorgan Chase.
 We have over 900 data scientists, 600 machine learning engineers and about 1,000 people involved in data management.
 We also have a 200-person top notch AI research team looking at the hardest problems in the new frontiers of finance.
-[Lori Beer, Global CIO at JPMogan Chase](https://www.constellationr.com/system/files/uploads/user-23065/Insights%20Template_JPMorgan.pdf "Constellation Insights - CUSTOMER STORY: JPMORGAN CHASE")
+[Lori Beer, Global CIO at JPMorgan Chase](https://www.constellationr.com/system/files/uploads/user-23065/Insights%20Template_JPMorgan.pdf "Constellation Insights - CUSTOMER STORY: JPMORGAN CHASE")

 **Company Investment in AI**

 From top to bottom JPMorgan Chase is firmly committed to AI.
 My research identified the following:
 - It will deliver more than $1.5 billion in business value from artificial intelligence and machine learning efforts in 2023 as it leverages its 500 petabytes of data across 300 use cases in production.
 - It will invest $15.3 billion in technology in 2023.
-- The Technology budget has grown at a 7% annually over that last four years.
+- The Technology budget has grown at a 7% annual rate over the last four years.
  [Constellation Insights](https://www.constellationr.com/system/files/uploads/user-23065/Insights%20Template_JPMorgan.pdf "Constellation Insights - CUSTOMER STORY: JPMORGAN CHASE")

 The key pillars of the JPMorgan Chase digital transformation strategy are:
 - **Application Renewal** - The bank has decommissioned over 2,500 legacy applications since 2017.
 The bank also increased the number of SaaS applications by 14% to 560.
 - **Infrastructure Modernization** - 60% of applications have been moved to new data centers.
 38% have been moved to the cloud.
 - **Engineering** - Implemented Agile development practices and equipped 43,000 engineers with modern tools to boost productivity.
-- **Data and AI** - AI has helped JPMorgan Chase deliver more personlized products and experiences that provided $320 million in benefits last year.
+- **Data and AI** - AI has helped JPMorgan Chase deliver more personalized products and experiences that provided $320 million in benefits last year.
 [Constellation Insights](https://www.constellationr.com/system/files/uploads/user-23065/Insights%20Template_JPMorgan.pdf "Constellation Insights - CUSTOMER STORY: JPMORGAN CHASE")

 ## Financial Services Landscape